 A tornado is a violently rotating column of air usually produced by severe thunderstorms.
 For much more about tornadoes, check out our tornadoes page.
 Tornado photographs courtesy of Jim Reed. jimreedphoto.com

 Weather type 14 - Wind

-Wind is the motion of air in the atmosphere.
-Wind is caused by an imbalance of heating from the sun.
+Wind is air in motion in the atmosphere.
+Windy weather is caused by an imbalance of heating in the atmosphere.
+It can be caused from an imbalance from solar heating or a difference over a boundary such as a front.
 The uneven heating generates an unbalanced pressure field.
 Air from a high pressure area flows toward a region of low pressure to balance the pressure field.
 A wind vane points to the direction from where the wind is blowing from and an anemometer measures how fast the wind is blowing.
 The strongest surface wind gust was 253 mph on Australia's Barrow Island during Cyclone Olivia in 1996.
-The previous record was 231 mph record set atop Mount Washington on April 12, 1934.
+The previous wind record was 231 mph set on top of Mount Washington, New Hampshire on April 12, 1934.
 Photographs courtesy of Rich Johnson and the Sydney Morning Herald.

 Talk about weather on the weather message boards.